Four-eyed fish

 Like their relatives, the onesided livebearers, four-eyed fishes mate only on one side, right-"handed" males with left-"handed" females and vice versa.

 These fish inhabit fresh and brackish water and are only rarely coastal marine.
-They originate in lowlands in southern Mexico to Honduras and northern South America.
+They originate in lowlands in southern Mexico to Honduras and northern South America, but can also be found on the island of Trinidad located to the east of Venezuela.

 Species

 There are currently three recognized species in this genus: